brettz9/jtlt/README.md

 # Todos

 1. Finish existing code to get it to work!
+1. Allow alternative to element(), array(), etc. methods by just detecting those types from return values.
 1. Allow, depending on mode, containers to contain containers of other types (e.g., a JS container containing DOM objects, or temporary use of a string container, etc.).
 Include JHTML methods after implementing